cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 ## Usage Example

 The following example is a modified version with added commentary of code from the official horovod Github repo [^ref10], which is protected under Apache-2.0 license.
-This example uses keras, but the implementation is incredibly similar between the supported frameworks.
+This basic example uses keras with tensorflow 2.0, but the implementation is incredibly similar between other supported frameworks.
 See the official docs [^ref11] for individual differences in implementation between each framework.

 Step one: import horovod for the required framework
 ```